ejmount/shakespeare/README.md

     assert_eq!(chan_response, Some(100));

-    // We can also directly await the Envelope to get a syncronous, strongly-typed return value let ret_value = actor.get().await;
+    // We can also directly await the Envelope to get a synchronous, strongly-typed return value let ret_value = actor.get().await;
     assert_eq!(ret_value, Ok(4));
     // Its also possible in general the actor shuts down while we were waiting for the message,